 The CollegeTracks program helps improve college access and success for students most at risk of not getting to college.
-The students come from diverse background and many are first-generation college-eligible with no one who has sufficient knowledge to guide them through the college and financial aid application process as they otherwise would have no one with sufficient knowledge to help them.
+The students come from diverse background and many are first-generation college-eligible with no one who has sufficient knowledge to guide them through the college and financial aid application process.

-CollegeTracks goes well beyond helping students to complete a college application.
-Staff and trained mentors also help students explore their interests and career options, identify colleges that fit their abilities and goals, search and apply for financial aid, and register for and take the required standardized tests.
+CollegeTracks’ Access Program helps juniors and seniors explore their interests and career options, identify colleges that fit their abilities and goals, search and apply for financial aid, and register for and take the required standardized tests.
 It is the only organization in the Montgomery County Public School system that works with students and their families to submit the Free Application for Federal Student Aid (FAFSA) which is required to get federal, state, and most institutional aid.assists them with the college admission process.

 Students can access the CollegeTracks staff and volunteers at B-CC each day during lunch or after school (except Wednesdays) at B-CC, or on Wednesday evenings at the Coffield Community Center in Rosemary Hills.
 During the spring, students heading to Montgomery College receive additional help from CollegeTracks staff who prepares them for the Accuplacer test to help with their placement into credit courses in the fall.